-Our 6 year old son has had issues since learning to walk.
+Q: Our 6 year old son has had issues since learning to walk.
 Defiance is key with him.
 He has ALWAYS done whatever he wanted, whenever he wanted.
 As I’ve said above, we’ve done everything we know how, and everything counselors have told us to do and none of it works.
 The scariest thing is through all the consequences, through all the rewards, through all the extra attention and ‘time-in’, he just doesn’t care.
 He will look you straight in the eye and say “I stole, I know it is wrong” with no remorse, no care.
 You can cry and be honest with him how it saddens you as a parent and he looks at you blankly.

-Sometimes, consequences alone don't work to prohibit behavior because they teach a child what not to do, but don't teach another way to meet their goals.
+Sometimes, consequences alone don't work to prohibit behavior because they teach children what not to do, but don't teach another way to meet their goals.
 Not all kids are wired for successful obedience or imitation.
 He may need you to break things down into baby steps and give more explanation than is necessary for your other kids.

 Sometimes, parentally applied consequences intended to change behavior actually make the behavior worse.
 The cycle looks like this: the child feels bad because he really really wants something and doesn't have it.
 His desire makes him unable to think clearly, so he just takes it.
 He feels better momentarily.
 Then he gets in trouble -- consequence, punishment, someone gets mad at him, or whatever.
 He then feels bad because he really wants love and approval and doesn't have it.
 His inability to think clearly while in distress gets him in more trouble.
 You can see how this leads to perpetual stress for everyone involved!